Hespeler Heritage Conservation District Study

 (1) What would the designation of HCD would mean for current residents of the Study Area, particularly those in historic homes that were previously "modernized" without regard for any cultural heritage?
 (2) What is the sudden incentive for protection of heritage buildings here in Hespeler, among other areas, when there was no incentive previously?
 (Our Hespeler home dates to 1880, and when we purchased it in 2021, no one cared about its heritage or could provide us with more info on its history, despite our inquiring with the Archives.)
 (3) How will the HCD be enforced when the City cannot and does not enforce basic bylaws?
 We've watched signs and walls become graffitied over the past 1.5 years, and blatant disregard for neighbours' comfort (sound and air pollution) and neighbourhood property.
 The lack of bylaws doesn't help; enforcement seems like a joke, so how will this HCD enforcement be different?

-Rachel Kulick asked 7 months ago
+Rachel Kulick asked about 1 year ago

 Hello Rachel,